dldelpino/maths-notes/README.md

 # Maths Notes

-This is a collection of every LaTeX project I have made during the mathematics degree at university.
+This is a collection of every LaTeX project I have made during the Bachelor of Mathematics at the University of Málaga.
 The most elaborated projects are the following:

 - [Trabajo de Fin de Grado](https://github.com/dldelpino/latex/blob/main/2024-2025/tfg/main.pdf)
 - [Apuntes de Análisis Real](https://github.com/dldelpino/latex/blob/main/2024-2025/ar_apuntes/main.pdf)